-In 2010 I walked across Iceland and wrote this shortly after.
+In 2010 I walked across Iceland.
 The trip took about 3 weeks.
 Self-sufficient, but I was able to get food in the last part of the trip.

 I had become fascinated with Iceland, in particular the Sprengisandur, the desert that made up most of the interior.
 Sprengisandur can be translated as ‘the desert that you have to spring over quickly’ or alternatively ‘the dead horse desert’, a testament to its harshness for the early Icelanders who used to cross it on their way to the other side of the island.
 It was also embedded in Icelandic folklore as a place to be afraid of, the abode of trolls and outlaws.